Perfecting Westminster

 One could argue that any change would be non historic.

-So why add pennies, electric motors and computer?
+So why add pennies, an electric winder and a computer?

-These are in use already!
+These are already in use!
 Yet we want to

 maintain the original escapement design.
 And I can.